pymupdf/PyMuPDF/docs/page.rst

       * New in v1.18.0
       * Changed in v1.18.17
       * Changed in v1.19.0: add "seqno" key, remove "clippings" key
       * Changed in v1.19.1: "color" / "fill" keys now always are either are RGB tuples or ``None``.
-This addresses issues caused by exotic colorspaces.
+This resolves issues caused by exotic colorspaces.
+      * Changed in v1.19.2: add an indicator for the *"orientation"* of the area covered by an "re" item.

       Return the draw commands of the page.
 These are instructions which draw lines, rectangles, quadruples or curves, including properties like colors, transparency, line width and dashing, etc.